Free Shipping on orders over US$39.99 +16308230407

 Cast iron skillets are beloved by chefs and home cooks alike for their ability to evenly distribute heat and create a non-stick cooking surface.
 However, proper cleaning and maintenance are essential to preserving the skillet’s seasoning and ensuring its longevity.

-See also How To Make An Omelette In A Cast Iron Skillet
+See also Is It Safe To Use A Rusty Cast Iron Skillet

 1. Avoid Soap: Unlike other cookware, cast iron skillets should not be washed with soap.
 Soap can strip away the seasoning, which is a layer of oil that has been baked onto the skillet to protect it from rust and create a non-stick surface.
 Instead, use hot water and a stiff brush or sponge to clean the skillet after each use.